• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

-Crunchy, seasonal veggies shine in Thai Vegetable Fried Rice with Cashews.
-Prep ahead for meal planning and dinner comes together quick!
-Top with texture rich sesame seeds and green onions, for the best homemade vegetarian fried rice!
-This recipe is vegan or vegetarian and easily gluten free.
+Umami flavor and seasonal veggies shine in my Thai Vegetable Fried Rice.
+The secret to perfectly tender fried rice is cooking and chilling the rice ahead.
+When ready to cook, prep the veggies and seasonings for a quick to pull together dinner!
+Top with texture rich sesame seeds, toasted cashews and green onions, for the best homemade vegetarian fried rice!
+This recipe is vegan or vegetarian and easily gluten free. [ watch full recipe VIDEO on recipe card ]

 Overhead shot of Thai Vegetable Fried Rice with Cashews on a wood board with a linen cloth ready for sharing.